ShreyaGupta08/Moon/about/index.md

 ## Updates:

+* 10 July 2019: Awarded as Google Women Techmaker Scholar 2019!
+Will be flying to Sydney, Australia to attend the summit from 29 - 31 August!
+So grateful!

 * 24 June 2019: Starting Research Intern at Institute of Pure and Applied Mathematics, UCLA for summers of 2019!

 * 16 June 2019: [New blog](https://shreyagupta08.github.io/respite/) up: Travelling Respite